8ff/udarp/README.md

 - [ ] Web UI

 ## Issues
-If you encounter any issues, concerns, or simply wish to get in touch, we invite you to join our dedicated [Slack](https://join.slack.com/t/udarp/shared_invite/zt-1sd4e2l39-R2pdafaylJ0uCc7wmhYioQ) and [Groups.io](https://groups.io/g/udarp/signup?u=8269483101481904438) spaces.
+If you encounter any issues, concerns, or simply wish to get in touch, we invite you to join our dedicated [Slack](https://join.slack.com/t/udarp/shared_invite/zt-1sd4e2l39-R2pdafaylJ0uCc7wmhYioQ) and[...]